fsmoke/ESP8266-Wizard-Package/README.md

 Originally forked this add in https://bbs.espressif.com/viewtopic.php?t=3577 All copyrights saved.

-# Fixes in this version
+# Fixes and changes in this version

 * Removed VsixInstaller and dependencies from setup script, instead used regkey to determine vs2017 path to run native VsixInstaller
 * Fixed irom flash address for NON-OS SDK 2.X.X(and above) versions (was 40000, must be 10000)